mybluecrossSign In Register

 If I cancel my coverage, can I reapply when I want to?

-If you have purchased benefits through Manitoba Blue Cross or an agent: You may be eligible to re-apply.
+You may be eligible to re-apply.
 Contact Manitoba Blue Cross or your insurance broker/agent.

 Who is eligible to apply for the retiree plan?